dataml-cn/uBlogger/CHANGE.md

         * New way to display article tags
 * I took the changes in their PRs that fixed the bugs: [#558](https://github.com/dillonzq/LoveIt/pull/558/files), [#544](https://github.com/dillonzq/LoveIt/pull/544/files), [#522](https://github.com/dillonzq/LoveIt/pull/522), [#521](https://github.com/dillonzq/LoveIt/pull/521), [#519](https://github.com/dillonzq/LoveIt/pull/519), [#461](https://github.com/dillonzq/LoveIt/pull/461/files), [#433](https://github.com/dillonzq/LoveIt/pull/433/files), [#425](https://github.com/dillonzq/LoveIt/pull/425)
 * Added breadcrumbs support for OpenGraph
 * Support for [Remark 42](https://github.com/umputun/remark42/) comments.
 Ooo is a great project and I strongly recommend using this commenting system for your site.
 Soon I will write an article why it is the best commenting system and how to set it up.
-Personally, I use it in [my blog](https://blog.upagge.ru).
+Personally, I use it in [my blog](https://blog.dataml.cn).
 * Added support for [yandex metrics](http://metrika.yandex.com/)
 * I also made a lot of small improvements, and this is just the beginning :smile:

-If you have ideas or suggestions, or if you find bugs, please report them to the [issue](https://github.com/uPagge/uBlogger/issues).
+If you have ideas or suggestions, or if you find bugs, please report them to the [issue](https://github.com/dataml-cn/uBlogger/issues).

-**If you liked the topic, I would be glad if you gave a :star2: star to this project.
-Well, either throw me a coffee via [PayPal](https://paypal.me/upagge)**

 ### Change the markdown design